RobinNixon/vizwiz/readme.md

 ## 🛠️ Development

-### Adding New Visualizers

-VizWiz now supports **dynamic visualizer loading** - no need to manually edit HTML files!
+## 🎨 Make Your Own Visualizers

+One of the best things about VizWiz is how easy it is to add new effects.
+You don’t need to be a coder — you can create visualizers by **chatting with an AI**.

+1. Copy and paste or drag and drop the `vizwiz.txt` file (included in this project) into a chat with your favorite AI assistant.
+2. Describe in as much detail as you can what kind of visualizer you’d like (spirals, flames, galaxies, anything you can imagine).
+3. The AI will give you back a `.viz.js` file (or if you are a coder write your own).
+4. Save that file into the `visualizers/` folder.
+5. Add its details into `registry.js` using one of the methods below.
+6. Refresh VizWiz and your new visualizer will be loaded.

+## ⚙️ Adding a visualizer to the VizWiz registry

 #### Method 1: Using the Helper Tool (Easiest)
 1. Open `visualizer-helper.html` in your browser
 2. Fill in your visualizer details (name, author, description)
 3. Copy the generated code
-4. Paste it into `visualizers/registry.js`
+4. Paste it into `visualizers/registry.js` file
-5. Create your visualizer file and refresh!

-#### Method 2: Manual Registry Edit
+#### Method 2: Manual Registry Edit (if you know what you are doing)
-1. Create your visualizer file: `visualizers/yourname.viz.js`
-2. Edit `visualizers/registry.js` and add your visualizer to the array:
+1. Edit `visualizers/registry.js` and add your visualizer to the array:
    ```javascript
    // Add this entry to the VisualizerManifest array
    {